MartinCHarvey/MCH_Delphi_Software/README.md

 - Custom threadpool implementation.
 - Sparse Matrices.
 - DLX like "Algorithm X" implementation for the exact cover problem.
+- Parallelizer: Spawn threads to run method invocations in parallel.

 Additional testapps and utility code.